We did not know how much we needed you until you were gone.

 If we learned anything from months in lockdown with our kids, it was that even an hour spent engaging actively with children is exhausting.
 Anyone working under the ever-scrutinous eyes of kids must have supernatural powers.
 Teacher-mode, as my partner and I called it in lockdown, is a super-power.

 On this, World Teacher Day, it is time to thank you openly for taking on this job – one we know you are not as well-reimbursed for as you should be.
 One that requires superpowers, smiles and endless patience.
 Now more than ever, we owe you our gratitude.
-Even though we cannot see your smile anymore, we know it is always there, hidden under the mask you wear - and it is just as powerful.
+For a long time we couldn't see your smile anymore, but we knew it was always there, hidden under the mask you wore - and it was just as powerful.